backdrop-contrib/block_refresh/README.txt

 --  TROUBLESHOOTING --

+* Use the included 'Block Refresh Demo' module to test functionality.
 * If block are refreshing strangely on taxonomy/term/xx pages and you are running the Global Redirect module, disable the 'taxonomy term path handler' feature on that module's configuration page.